hakan-vintercapital/index/index_methodology.md

 ### Forks

-Formally, a Blockchain is a network of computers that have installed the same software in order to manage a distributed database of transaction history.
-To own cryptocurrency is equivalent to having writing permission to its Blockchain’s database.
+Formally, a blockchain is a distributed database of a network's transaction history.
+To own a blockchain's cryptocurrency is to have writing permission to this database.
 A transaction of cryptocurrencies is therefore the transferal of these writing permissions to another user.
 Blockchains are often developed under an open source license and can therefore be copied and transformed by any group of developers.
-As anyone can copy and edit the codebase, it is also possible for anyone to edit the rules of the blockchain.
-Therefore two or more groups can create two implementations with incompatible rulesets.
-If the different rulesets are constructed to only differ after a certain point in the transaction history, the transactions that happened before that point is compatible with both implementations.
-Because of this, two blockchains can share the same transaction history up to a certain point, but differ after that point.
-A ruleset change that creates two incompatible rulesets after a certain point but where the transaction history is shared until the change, is called a Contentious hard fork.

-Contentious hard forks occur most often due to technical disagreements regarding the development of the blockchain.
-As the the transaction history is shared on two blockchains that have split due to a contentious hard fork, a user that possessed cryptocurrency in the shared transaction history before the time of the contentious hard fork, will most likely possess an equivalent amount of cryptocurrency on both blockchains after the contentious hard fork.
-The combined value of the cryptocurrency holdings after a contentious hard fork can be lower, higher or the same as before the fork.
-This is primarily due to new structural and technological aspects of each blockchain as well as their communities.

-Forks that occur with respect to cryptocurrencies not acting as selected constituents are treated as any other cryptocurrency.
-Forks that occur with respect to cryptocurrencies that presently act as constituents of a BlockchainX index and is a selected contentious hard fork creates uncertainty in the pricing of the forked constituent and are therefore treated as follows:

-### Selected contentious hard forks

-A selected contentious hard fork is a contentious hard fork where at least two selected exchanges publicly announced it’s support.
-Contentious hard forks without public announcements from two selected exchanges are treated as any other cryptocurrency.

-1.  the price of the forked cryptocurrency is frozen from the time of the fork plus or minus 2 hours, until at least two index exchanges have enabled deposits and withdrawal for both forks.

-2.  after the criterion of deposits and withdrawal is satisfied, the fork that is eligible to act as a selected constituent is used to determine the index value.
-In the case where both forks are eligible as selected constituents where both chains have the same validation rules, and its only purpose is chronological ordering of transactions, the fork with the most work done, meaning the most cumulative work (Proof-of-Work) “weight” , is used to determine the index value.

-    In the case where both forks are eligible as selected constituents where validation rules for transactions differ, the BlockchainX Index Committee will decide the valid chain.

-3.  the fork that was eligible to act as a selected constituent and used to determine the index value is exempt from criteria 5-8 that concern trade volumes.
-Furthermore, the fork only needs to fulfill each criterion at the time of rebalancing and not for the standard period of three months.

-4.  the fork that was not used as a price source can be included in the index as a constituent if it, at the next rebalancing date, fulfills all eligibility criteria except criteria 5-8 that concern trade volumes.
-Furthermore, the fork only needs to fulfill each criterion at the time of rebalancing and not for the standard period of three months.

-5.  hard forked eligible index constituents with a fork block number less than two weeks from a rebalancing date will not be rebalanced on the rebalancing date.

-A fork that occurs with respect to cryptocurrencies that presently act as constituents of a BlockchainX index can result in none, one or more cryptocurrencies to be included in the indices at the rebalancing date.
+Whenever this happens the developers can choose between keeping the transaction history or erasing it.
+Erasing it means that the developers creates a new cryptocurrency and keeping means that the blockchain is experiencing what has been named a fork.
+Forks occur most often due to technical disagreements regarding the devel- opment of the blockchain.
+Because of this, developers often keep the old blockchain’s transaction history in order to optimize the number of users.
+This results in that cryptocurrency holdings on the old Blockchain are duplicated to the new Blockchain.
+However, due to new struc- tural and technological aspects of each blockchain the combined value of the new blockchains does not need to equal the old blockchain’s value before the fork.

+Forks that occur with respect index constituents can cause uncertainty since it is not clear which of the two, or more, cryptocurrencies should be used as index constituent.
+Forks are also an operational risk for those who seek to track the index.
+For these reasons, the BlockchainX indices will use the cryptocurrency that is being traded on the largest number of *selected exchanges* as constituent.
+If both cryptocurrencies are traded on the same number of exchanges, highest price will be used to select constituent.
+This selection process continues until next rebalancing date.
+If prices are unavailable due to trade cessation, or other reasons, a last observation carried forward approach will be used.

 ### Staking

-Writing permissions to a Blockchain’s transaction history are administered by the access to private keys, which are connected to public addresses containing cryptocurrencies.
+Writing permissions to a blockchain’s transaction history are administered by the access to private keys, which are connected to public addresses controlling cryptocurrencies.
 However, only using private keys does not protect the Blockchain from users trying to spend their holdings twice, also known as double-spend attacks.
 To protect itself from these attacks, all Blockchains implement some form of consensus process that enables the network to reach consensus regarding transaction validity.
-In order to ensure that users do not corrupt the consensus process, participation must come with a cost that is external to the network.
+In order to ensure that users do not corrupt the consensus process, participation must come with a cost.
 For example, the Bitcoin network consumes electricity, in a process called Proof-of-Work (PoW), in order to protect its transaction history.
 Staking, or more formally Proof-of-Stake (PoS), is another technology used by Blockchains in order to maintain the